o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 ## Drawbacks

 Compared to Poseidon, hashing with SHA3 and Keccak is expensive.
 This should be made clear to the developer to avoid inefficient circuits.
 Additionally, it is important to educate developers of when to use SHA3/Keccak and when to use Poseidon.
 Additionally, the API should be secure.
+It should be mentioned that developers should ideally use Poseidon for everything that does not explicitly require SHA3/Keccak (e.g. a Merkle Tree in SnarkyJS, checksums of Field elements and provable structures `Struct`, etc.) and only use SHA3/Keccak if it is really required (e.g. interacting with Ethereum, verifying Ethereum signatures, etc.).

 Adding new primitives, especially cryptographic primitives, always includes risks such as the possibility of not constraining the algorithm and input enough to provide the developer with a safe API that is required to build secure applications.
 However, adding these primitives to SnarkyJS enables developers to explore a new range of important use cases.

 ## Rationale and alternatives